Terms and Policies

 - appropriate suitability checks will be carried out

-It is the responsibility of staff and homestay to disclose cases of abuse or allegations of abuse to Pam Curling who, as Accommodation and Welfare Officer, is the designated Child Safeguarding Officer at St Peter’s School of English.
+It is the responsibility of staff and homestay to disclose cases of abuse or allegations of abuse to Amelia Glenn who, as Accommodation and Welfare Officer, is the designated Child Safeguarding Officer at St Peter’s School of English.
 It is imperative that this is done without delay.

 It is not for staff or homestay to decide whether or not a suspicion or allegation is true.
 All suspicions or allegations of abuse must be taken seriously.